Chain-Breaking Fiction: Stories of Love, Hope, and Supernatural Power

 The Patterner’s Choice: a Scottish fantasy

-I’m up to draft six on my young adult contemporary fantasy novel, The Patterner’s Test.
+I’m up to draft eight on my young adult contemporary fantasy novel, The Patterner’s Choice.
 For those following my writing journey, you’ll notice a title change.
 Of course, this may not be the final title, but as I worked to shape the story, it became clear that Rowan (see below) was not the most important part of the plot.
-The idea of a test became central, thus the new title.
+The idea of choice became central, thus the new title.

 This story was inspired by a Celtic legend concerning the battle between God and Satan when the devil and his angels were removed from Heaven and sent to earth.
 In the legend, another third of the angels did not choose between God and Satan.
 These angels were cast to earth also, but with the task of choosing a Lord––Lord of Neamh or Lord of Caos.
 In Scottish Gaelic neahm means heaven and caos means chaos.
 I’m using these terms to add authenticity to the fantasy element and a little of the exotic.